 Metra is controlled by the State of Illinois and operated by its subsidiary, the Northeast Illinois Regional Commuter Railroad Corporation.
 This entity was created as a separate rail subsidiary which operates seven different Metra routes.
 Metra also contracts with the Union Pacific and the BNSF Railways to operate four additional Metra routes.

-- The at-fault train operator must have been employed by Metra at the time the accident took place
+- The at-fault train operator must have been working for Metra at the time of the accident

-- The injured train passenger may also be able to allege that Metra or one of its subsidiaries was negligent in hiring, retaining, or supervising the train operator – especially in cases where the operator has a prior history of accidents, moving violations, or infractions.
+- The injured train passenger may also be able to allege that Metra or one of its subsidiaries was negligent in hiring, retaining, or supervising the train operator.
+This is especially so in cases where the operator has a prior history of accidents, moving violations, or infractions.

-A Chicago Metra train accident attorney can ensure that all of the proper defendants are brought into your case and that a timely claim or lawsuit is filed.
+A Chicago Metra train accident attorney can ensure that all of the proper defendants are brought into your case.
+Further, he or she will timely file a claim or lawsuit is filed.

-Call a Chicago Metra Train Accident Lawyer Today for Legal Help Resolving Your Case
+Call a Chicago Metra Train Accident Lawyer for Legal Help

-A Chicago Metra accident lawyer can review your case and may be able to help you prove fault and damages.
-Insurance companies are not on your side, and they vigorously defend Metra train accident cases.
+A Metra accident lawyer can review your case and may be able to help you prove fault and damages.
+Claims adjusters are not on your side and they vigorously defend Metra train accident cases.
 You need a lawyer on your side who will fight for your right to recover compensation for your injuries.
-The attorneys at Abels & Annes, P.C. can negotiate with the at-fault party’s insurance company on your behalf or take your case to trial if a favorable resolution is not reached.
+The attorneys at Abels & Annes, P.C. can negotiate with the at-fault party on your behalf or take your case to trial to reach a favorable resolution.

-To schedule a free consultation and case evaluation, please call us today at 312-924-7575 or contact us online.
+To receive a free consultation and case evaluation, please call us today at 312-924-7575 or contact us online.